Chart Color Schemes

 Point Clare hosts an older demographic, ranking in the top quartile nationwide

-The median age in Point Clare is 46 years, which is higher than Greater Sydney's average of 37 years and Australia's median of 38 years.
-Compared to Greater Sydney, Point Clare has a notably higher proportion of people aged 75-84 (10.2% locally) but fewer people aged 25-34 (7.3%).
-Between the 2021 Census and now, the population aged 15-24 has increased from 9.9% to 11.0%, while the 25-34 age group has decreased from 8.6% to 7.3%.
-By 2041, Point Clare's population is projected to see significant changes.
-The 75-84 age cohort is expected to grow by 118 people (29%), from 412 to 531.
-Those aged 65 and above are projected to comprise 84% of the total population growth.
-Conversely, the 5-14 and 55-64 age groups are expected to experience population declines.
+The median age in Point Clare is 46 years, which is higher than Greater Sydney's average of 37 years and also above Australia's median of 38 years.
+The percentage of people aged 75-84 in Point Clare is notably higher at 10.2%, compared to the Greater Sydney average, while those aged 25-34 are under-represented at 7.3%.
+According to the 2021 Census, the population of those aged 15-24 has increased from 9.9% to 11.0%, while the percentage of those aged 25-34 has decreased from 8.6% to 7.3%.
+By 2041, significant demographic changes are projected for Point Clare.
+The number of people aged 75-84 is expected to increase by 119 individuals (29%), from 411 to 531.
+The population growth is primarily driven by those aged 65 and above, who are projected to comprise 84% of the total growth.
+Conversely, the populations of those aged 5-14 and 55-64 are expected to decline.